St John's offers a supportive environment to its students

 Counselling can be helpful for all kinds of difficulties and is available to help you with any personal or psychological issues which are having an impact on your ability to study or to make the most of student life.

-The College Counsellor is an additional service to the University Counselling Service.
-All students can self-refer directly to UCS which provides a wide range of services such as individual counselling, group therapy and a variety of topic-specific workshops.
+The College Counselling Service is an additional service to the University Counselling Service (UCS) .
+All students can self-refer directly to UCS which provides a wide range of services such as individual counselling, group therapy and workshops.

-Susie is here to see students who need to see a counsellor more urgently or who have ongoing issues they need support with.
+Susie, the College Counsellor, is here to see students who may need to see a counsellor more urgently or who have ongoing issues they need support with.

 Appointments must be booked in advance.
 There are no ‘drop in’ appointments available.